 1. Zlatni Rat Beach

-3. Step back in time at Blaca Monastery
+3. Step Back In Time At Blaca Monastery

-5. Eat Croatian cuisine
+5. Eat Croatian Cuisine

-Vagabundo Restaurant & Bar | Serving up exceptional Croatian dishes with a modern twist.
+Vagabundo Restaurant & Bar | Serving exceptional Croatian dishes with a modern twist.
 Vagabundo has an extensive wine list, a great children’s menu, and incredible views.
-We could not agree on what the standout dish is – just try them all.
+We could not agree on the standout dish – try them all.
 Bonus.
-Vagabundo offers free wi-fi| website
+Vagabundo offers free WiFi

 Konoba Vallum.
 Traditional Mediterranean food served in a cozy and inviting Konoba.
 We especially enjoyed the fish soup | Visit: Bracka Cesta 13

 Terasa Santo.
-A family run restaurant with a spectacular view of the port.
-Don’t pass up the fish platter for two |website
+A family-run restaurant with a spectacular view of the port.
+Don’t pass up the fish platter for two.

 The art of lapidary, a centuries-old tradition, is kept alive in Bol at the Sculpting Academy in Pučišća.
 It is here where students learn how to take enormous slices of Brač stone and transform them into decorative pieces.
-Amazingly, it’s the only stone masonry school in Europe and best of all you can check it out while school is in session and watch how the stone comes alive.
+Amazingly, it’s the only stone masonry school in Europe, and best of all, you can check it out while school is in session and watch how the stone comes alive.

-7. Spot the sculptures
+7. Spot The Sculptures

 With the stone masonry school on this part of the Dalmatian Coast, it comes as no surprise that the town is covered with sophisticated works chiseled from Brač stone, including many sculptures that are dotted around the picturesque town.
 See how many you can spot along your travels.

-9. Get a Brač stone souvenir
+9. Get A Brač Stone Souvenir

-10. Sip coffee at the Bol Marina
+10. Sip Coffee At The Bol Marina

-Simple, but mandatory.
+Simple but mandatory.
 The port is small and has more than a handful of places to drink Croatia’s finest brew.
 See if you can spot the 15th-century palace with Gothic windows.

 Though not quite as charming as Bol, Supertar makes a fun day trip to the other side of the island, 45 minutes away by road.
-Head to the marina, take a stroll around the town and catch a glimpse of the 18th century Church of the Annunciation to see partial remains of 6th-century mosaic work.
+Head to the marina, take a stroll around the town and catch a glimpse of the 18th-century Church of the Annunciation to see partial remains of 6th-century mosaic work.

-15. Rent a bike in Bol
+15. Rent A Bike In Bol

 Make a booking at one of the largest and best wellness centers in Croatia.
 A welcoming team of masseurs & beauty therapists awaits to pamper you at the Thalasso Wellness Centre.